-The method of instruction will include lectures, studio demonstrations, project development, individual instruction, group discussions, and critiques.
+The method of instruction will include lectures, studio demonstrations, project development, individual instruction, in-class exercises, group discussions, and critiques.
 Examples are presented when important to describe course content.
 Class projects and procedures are the focus of many course discussions.